faranak1991/Image-Based-Classification/README.md

 ## Citation

-If you use this framework, please cite the associated study/manuscript once available.
+If you use this framework, please cite the associated study once available.

 ## Contact